ROPO: Robust Preference Optimization for Large Language Models: Experiments

 \subsection{Experimental Settings}

-\textbf{Tasks and Datasets.} We evaluate ROPO on three open-ended text generation datasets, i.e., the Reddit TL;DR summarization dataset \cite{tldr-1, tldr-2}, the Anthropic Helpful and Harmless (HH) dialogue dataset \cite{anthropic-hh}, and the Human ChatGPT Comparison Corpus (HC3) dataset \cite{hc3}.
-Due to space limitations, in the main text, we only show the results on TL;DR and HH.
-For results on the HC3 dataset, please refer to Appendix \ref{append:more_datasets_models}.

-In the TL;DR dataset, the queries are forum posts from Reddit, and the task is to generate summaries of the key points of the posts.
-In the HH dataset, each prompt is a conversation with historical information between a human and an AI assistant, ending with ``Assistant:''.
-The task is to generate helpful, engaging, and harmless responses.

-To construct datasets with various artificial noise ratios, we randomly alter preference labels at different proportions within the three datasets (See Section \ref{sec:exp_main}).
-For more details about the datasets, please refer to Appendix \ref{append:dataset}.
-We run all experiments on eight NVIDIA A100 GPUs (80 GB).
+\textbf{Tasks and Datasets.} We focus on two dialogue datasets (i.e., UltraFeedback Binarized\footnote{\url{https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized}} (UFB) and Alpaca Comparison \cite{peng2023instruction}) and one post summarization dataset (i.e., Reddit TL;DR \cite{tldr-1, tldr-2}).
+To introduce random noise at different levels, we randomly alter preference labels at different proportions within the three datasets (see Section \ref{sec:exp_main}).
+For details about the datasets, please refer to \ref{append:dataset}.

-\textbf{Baselines and Models.} Our preference alignment baselines include the SFT model, DPO \cite{dpo}, and IPO \cite{ipo}.
-As the label smoothing technique has been explored to improve the noise robustness of DPO\footnote{\url{https://ericmitchell.ai/cdpo.pdf}}, we also compare ROPO with the conservative variants of DPO and IPO combined with the label smoothing, termed as C-DPO and C-IPO.
-For their objectives, please refer to Appendix \ref{append:baseline}.

-Following \cite{dpo}, we use a fine-tuned GPT-J-6B\footnote{\url{https://huggingface.co/CarperAI/openai_summarize_tldr_sft}} as the SFT model on TL;DR; whereas on the HH dataset, we fine-tune a Pythia-2.8B \cite{pythia} model on only the preferred responses to form the SFT model.
-For more information, please refer to Appendix \ref{append:baseline}.

-To test the effectiveness of ROPO on models of various sizes, we use the popular Llama-2-7B and Llama-2-13B \cite{llama2} as base models for the preference alignment, and show the results in Appendix \ref{append:more_datasets_models}.

-In practice, the data used for SFT may also contain noise, and this coupled with the noise in the preference data may have a greater negative impact on the preference alignment than if there is only noise in the preference data.
-To test the performance of ROPO in this situation, we conduct experiments on HH with SFT models trained on noisy data.
-The results are shown in Appendix \ref{append:noisy_sft}.

-\textbf{Evaluation.} To evaluate the noise-robustness of ROPO and baselines, we compare the responses of models trained under different noise ratios with those of SFT models that have not been exposed to noisy labels.
-Furthermore, we compare the responses of ROPO with those of baselines to directly illustrate the distinctions between ROPO and baselines.

-Following \cite{dpo}, we employ large language models as referees to conduct head-to-head comparisons, using the win rate as the evaluation metric to assess ROPO against baselines.
-The win rate can be computed as